Streamlinelv/cartbounty/README.md

 = How to enable email notifications about abandoned carts? =

 This version does all the hard work of collecting the data and presenting it to you, it is simple and efficient.
 You will have to manually check newly abandoned carts.
-If you would like to receive automated email notifications, please visit our [WooCommerce Live Checkout Field Capture Pro - save abandoned carts](http://majas-lapu-izstrade.lv/woocommerce-save-abandoned-carts-pro "WooCommerce Live Checkout Field Capture Pro - save abandoned carts") plugin version.
+If you would like to receive automated email notifications, please visit our Pro [save abandoned carts](http://majas-lapu-izstrade.lv/woocommerce-save-abandoned-carts-pro "save abandoned carts") plugin version.

 == Screenshots ==